Ed Christopher Go

 Ed Cristopher Siquian Go (born 30 June 1989) is a Filipino politician currently serving as a member of the Philippine House of Representatives representing the 2nd District of Isabela since 2019.
 He is a member of the Lakas-CMD.

+Political career

-Go is a member of a political family in Isabela, with his father being a longtime mayor of Ilagan, her mother a former House representative herself, and his brother a member of the Isabela Provincial Board in 2024.
+Go is a member of a political family in Isabela, with his father being a longtime mayor of San Mariano, Isabela, her mother a former House representative herself, and his brother a member of the Isabela Provincial Board in 2024.
 Go was elected congressman in 2022 under the Nacionalista Party.
 Go joined Lakas in 2024.

+Controversies

 In 2018, while serving on the Isabela board, Go was involved in a traffic collision on Tomas Morato Avenue in Quezon City that resulted in the death of a parking attendant.
 Police reported that Go, who had identified himself as a government official, showed signs of intoxication.
 He faced charges of reckless imprudence resulting in homicide and driving under the influence of liquor.